hanabi/hanabi.github.io/Reference.md

 ### Play Elimination

 * When you discard something important, that triggers the writing of *Elimination Notes* on your own hand.
 This is *Discard Elimination* and is described above.
 But there are other ways that *Elimination Notes* are triggered.
 * When another player plays a clued card in their hand that they should not have known was playable yet, it implies that they saw the other possibilities in someone else's hand.
 Thus, this should trigger you to write *Elimination Notes* on your hand.
+(Specifically, *Play Elimination* notes, as opposed to *Discard Elimination Notes*.)

 ### Double Discard Elimination